Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Discussion

-The main takeaway from these results is that even with $t_E$ alone and a low number of mass bins, Roman's observations will provide the opportunity to statistically discriminate between different potential FFP mass functions at a high degree of significance, even at masses well below that of Earth.
-With models predicting a wide range of possible forms for the mass function, this precision will enable Roman to test specific hypotheses on the origins and growth of FFPs.
+The main takeaway from these results is that with $t_E$ alone and a low number of mass bins, Roman's observations will provide the opportunity to statistically discriminate between different potential FFP mass functions, especially at masses well below that of Earth.
+With models predicting a wide range of possible forms for the mass function, this will enable Roman to test specific hypotheses on the origins and growth of FFPs.
+At the same time, we find that models that predict very few events, such as that of \citet{Coleman_2025}, will present a significant challenge to reconstruction at the population level due to limited statistics.
+As such, while the methodology presented in this paper is a useful tool, it is complementary to and provides further motivation for the joint observational campaigns discussed in the Introduction.

+In the following subsections, we will discuss various sources of uncertainty that are introduced both by our statistical methodology and aspects of our modeled Galactic populations, and describe each of their impacts on Roman's prospects for reconstructing the FFP mass function.